dnsimple/chef-dnsimple/README.md

     | *token*      | DNSimple API token                 |           |
     | *test*       | Unused at this time                | false     |

+**Note**: For token based authentication you must provide a [domain token][] for the domain you are providing in the resource.
+Account tokens will be supported in a future release.

 ### Examples

 ```ruby